we-ai/tools/README.md

-# connect-tools
+# Tools

-Toos for Connect project.
+Tools for common tasks.